lifecompartmentalized/lifecompartmentalized.github.io/content/_index.md

 {{< voronoi >}}
 I am an autistic person living with polyfragmented Dissociative Identity Disorder.
-On this site, I document my understanding of what factors shaped who I am and how I experience life.
+On this site, I share my story and document my understanding of what factors shaped who I am and how I experience life.